open-politics/open-politics/README.md

 Please contact me if you are interested in providing help.
 Currently needed:
 - Data Scraper Modules
+- Interdisciplinary collaboration on the instruction sets for the LLMs
 - Prompt Engineering suggestions
 - Networking & Marketing
 - Frontend/ UX/ UI work

 13.01.2024 Update:
 - A interdisciplinary collaboration framework is needed.